calumk/script-orchestra/commands_working_directory/Note.md

-# THIS DIRECTORY IS SEMI-PRIVATE
+# THIS DIRECTORY IS SHARED

-It is not served by the fileserver, but can be read/written by the server, so could be exposed using ls for example
+It is served by the fileserver and exposed